-If there’s one word that defines Microsoft’s approach with its new Xbox One, it’s “disruptive.”
-The new hardware challenges our notion of what a video game console can and should be, for better and for worse.
-Kinect is now analogous to a new button on your controller.
-Microtransactions are most definitely in.
-Even without the debatably useful Snap feature, multitasking is a foundational element.
+If there’s one word that defined Microsoft’s approach with its Xbox One when it launched in 2013, it was “disruptive.”
+The new hardware challenged our notion of what a video game console could and should be, for better and for worse.
+Kinect, at least for a brief time, was analogous to a new button on your controller.
+The original system, now discontinued to make way for the smaller Xbox One S, blurred the line between a game console and a streaming device.

-This is an all-in-one box with promise, a first step toward something bigger than itself.
+The Xbox One was pitched as an all-in-one-box with promise, a first step toward something bigger than itself.
 The Xbox 360 was always struggling to do too much within a limited design spec.
 Even something as simple as a user’s friends list was locked at 99 names for the life of the hardware.
-The Xbox One will no doubt struggle to keep up down the road too – it’s the fate of all video game consoles – but it’s extremely well-equipped to handle any big changes we can currently see on the horizon.
+The Xbox One struggled to keep up with the demand for higher frame rates and resolutions – it’s the fate of all video game consoles – but even with the impending launch of the 4K-capable Xbox One X, it’s still a capable gaming platform.

 Features and design

 Despite a sleek mix of matte and gloss black, there’s no hiding the fact that the Xbox One is a bulky box.
-It’s physically larger than the most recent model of Xbox 360 by an inch or more on each side, and unlike the PS4, there’s still a hefty power brick attached to the power cord.
+It’s physically larger than the most recent model of Xbox 360 by an inch or more on each side, and unlike the PS4 and the Xbox One S, there’s still a hefty power brick attached to the power cord.
 It’s also designed to only sit flat, so you might have to do some rearranging in your media center.

 Microsoft went with touch-sensitive strips rather than buttons for the Xbox One’s power and disc eject switches.
 They’re both very sensitive and flat against the face of the unit, which makes it easy to accidentally brush against one and turn the console off or pop the disc out of the drive.
 A soft beep sounds when you make contact with one of these “buttons,” but that’s all the feedback you get … until your console turns off or spits a disc out.
 It runs very quietly, but you can tell it’s powered on when you see a backlit “Xbox” logo on the right side of the unit.